 Airport Pickup: Airport pick up service is available to international students upon request, charges apply.
 Students will be met at the Arrivals Hall and taken to their accommodation.
 For further details contact us at:

 Overseas Student Health Cover (OSHC) is compulsory for student visa holders.
-OSHC Worldcare is the preferred OSHC provider for CDU.
+BUPA is the preferred OSHC Provider for ATMC.

 A student bringing a spouse and/or children to Australia must demonstrate that they have enough money to support them before the Australian Government will issue a visa.
 It is a condition of the dependant visa that all children between the ages of 5 and 18 must attend school full-time.
 School fees are indicated in the table below and childcare costs (for children under the age of 5) of up to $80 per day also need to be considered.